-The entire culture of coworking has been doing a number of miracles for the past two years starting from building great entrepreneurship communities to creating economical balance in countries across the globe.
-The venture which started only to support startups and small scale businessmen has expanded to give assistance to even the fortune 500 companies for coworking.
-But the range of such miracles has reached its culminating point when the CBRE (Coldwell- Banker Richard Ellis) being the best global real estate and investment firm has shown interest in the setting up of coworking spaces a and decides to launch an entirely new brand in the arena of coworking.
+The entire culture of coworking has been doing a number of miracles for the past two years starting from building great entrepreneurship communities to creating economic balance in countries across the globe.
+The venture which started only to support startups and small-scale businessmen has expanded to give assistance to even the Fortune 500 companies for coworking.
+But the range of such miracles reached its culminating point when the CBRE (Coldwell- Banker Richard Ellis) being the best global real estate and investment firm showed interest in the setting up of coworking spaces and decided to launch an entirely new brand in the arena of coworking.
 Now let us take an in-depth approach towards the new model of coworking which is yet to be launched.

 The uniqueness of Hana coworking

 Already there are some famous brands like WeWork and Regus that have created a benchmark in launching shared spaces but CBRE, with its new launch Hana, is determined to break the records and compete with the former top-rated coworking operators at a breakneck speed.
 With Hana, which means ‘work’ in the Hawaiian language, they have come up with the idea of converting professional offices along with coworking.

 Unlike all the other co-workers where there is a lease agreement between the tenant and the landlord, CBRE has suggested a partnership agreement so that the investment for the business can be done by both parties and the profit percentage can also be divided among both.

 This is indeed a brilliant idea because for most startups, the funds are scanty and they are eager to find investors who can at least share the cost.
 The partnership method is one of the most fruitful as it can be done to lessen the burden on the entrepreneur.
 There are a lot of landlords out there who are willing to be present in the chain of entrepreneurship but are too busy to operate a coworking space.
 This new model put forward by the CBRE can establish a symbiotic relationship between the tenant and the landlord.